Set : Find the Right School

 Academic Programs in Washington State

 Do you want to be an astronaut?
 You’ll probably want to go to a four-year college.
 Would you rather be a chef?
-You might prefer to go to a for-profit school that teaches cooking, or to get a degree in business.
+Perhaps you'll head to community college to study business, or maybe you'll enroll in a for-profit school specializing in the culinary arts.

 Two-year colleges are usually called community or technical colleges.
 Examples of these include Big Bend Community College and Lake Washington Technical College.
 These schools offer associate degrees and certificate programs.
 Washington community and technical colleges teach specific subjects like computer programming, graphic design, early childhood education, and automotive technology, and general subjects like history, math, and English.
 With some two-year degrees, you can transfer directly to a four-year school.